pkerpedjiev/emptypipes/_posts/2014-12-08-gene-popularity.md

- cells'](http://en.wikipedia.org/wiki/NF-%CE%BAB) (also known as NF-κB) and [major histocompatibility complex (MHC)](http://en.wikipedia.org/wiki/Major_histocompatibility_complex) are all associated with immune responses such as recognizing pathogens and mounting a response against them.
+ cells'](http://en.wikipedia.org/wiki/NF-%CE%BAB) (also known as NF-κB) and [major histocompatibility complex (MHC)](http://en.wikipedia.org/wiki/Major_histocompatibility_complex) are all associated with immune responses such as recognizing pathogens and mounting an attack against them.

  3. **HIV related** - [gp160 envelope
- glycoprotein (env)](http://en.wikipedia.org/wiki/Env_%28gene%29) is one of the proteins on the surface retroviruses which allow it to attach to and enter various cells.
+ glycoprotein (env)](http://en.wikipedia.org/wiki/Env_%28gene%29) is one of the proteins on the surface of retroviruses which allow it to attach to and enter various cells.
 Needless to say, it is extremely important in finding treatments and vaccines for such viruses.